RBI’s loan repayment relief only postpones our EMIs and does not pardon them

 Here is the table illustrating it:-

-How to get the EMI moratorium
+How to get the EMI moratorium?

 As is wont, RBI’s announcement is a nudge for lenders to act, with the final decision to roll it out resting with the latter.

 With this relief package, most banks have employed an automated or automatic opt-in feature, which is usually being conveyed through an email or SMS.
-Some have made it a matter of a simple click on these communications to activate the moratorium, while others are automatically assuming that their customers are opting in for it, ie. not paying EMIs for the next three months.
+Some have made it a matter of a simple click on these communications to activate the moratorium, while others are automatically assuming that their customers are opting in for it, ie. not paying EMIs for the next seven months.

 The onus is on us if we choose to pay our EMIs to contact our banks and opt-out of the EMI moratorium.